Billie Hayes: Career

-Hayes was best known for her comic portrayal of Wilhelmina W. Witchiepoo on NBC's Sid and Marty Krofft television series H.R.
+Hayes was known for her comic portrayal of Wilhelmina W. Witchiepoo on NBC's Sid and Marty Krofft television series H.R.
 Pufnstuf, as well as in the 1970 film Pufnstuf based on the series.
 Her characteristic cackle and animated physicality were notable during the show's 17-episode run in 1969–70.
-She reprised this role in another Sid and Marty Krofft program Lidsville (while also having a regular role as Weenie the Genie), in The Paul Lynde Halloween Special (1976), and in the second (final) season of The Banana Splits Adventure Hour (September 6-December 13, 1969).
+She reprised the role in another Sid and Marty Krofft program Lidsville (while also having a regular role as Weenie the Genie), and in The Paul Lynde Halloween Special (1976).
 Hayes portrayed a similar character in another television role as the gingerbread-house witch in Season 8, Episode 10 (1971) of Bewitched ("Hansel and Gretel in Samantha-Land").

-Hayes played Mammy Pansy Yokum in the Li'l Abner 1956 Broadway musical, the 1959 film version, and a 1971 television special.
+Hayes played Mammy Pansy Yokum in the Li'l Abner 1956 Broadway musical, the 1959 film adaptation, and a 1971 television special.
 In 1966, she toured with the national company of Hello, Dolly! starring Betty Grable.
 Hayes made television appearances on Murder, She Wrote, on the soap opera General Hospital as Robert Scorpio's mentor O'Reilly in 1981 and 1985, and in the role of Maw Weskitt in Episode 39 of the second season of The Monkees ("Hillbilly Honeymoon").